NREL/HPC/workshops/software_envs/README.md

 **Additional Resources**
 * [Conda Cheat Sheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf)
 * [Conda docs](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html)

 ## Containers
 First we will start in Docker on a local device.

+We will compare what OS we see and then run a container and check again.

 ```
 echo $OSTYPE